Omid721/Quantum-functions/README.md

 •	ITensor.jl: A flexible library for implementing tensor network algorithms.

-•	TensorCrossInterpolation.jl: A package designed to optimize and interpolate tensor contractions.
+•	TensorCrossInterpolation.jl: A package designed to optimize tensor cross interpolation (making MPS for given function).

 Make sure you have these dependencies installed in your Julia environment.